The Seeking Path

 Wobble also has two recent efforts with Youth—Acid Punk Dub Apocalypse and A Very British Coup.
 The former’s title captures the album’s vibe accurately.
 The latter is an EP also featuring Mark Stewart, Keith Levene and Richard Dudanski.
 The title track is an anti-Brexit anthem that looks at the UK’s self-inflicted chaos, using the country’s own history as a filter.

-Bandcamp has also proven to be fertile ground for Wobble to express himself.
-He’s released two full-length albums on the service, Thames Symphony and Lockdown.
-Both are solo recordings, made in his home studio.
+In addition, Wobble has released two full-length solo recordings, Thames Symphony and Lockdown.
 Thames Symphony captures Wobble’s moods during his walks across the Thames.
 Lockdown was made during COVID-19 quarantine and channels the mercurial emotions we’re all feeling as we navigate this challenging period of uncertainty.

 Wobble just completed a forthcoming release titled The Family Album.
 It’s a collaboration with his wife Zi Lan, a guzheng virtuoso; and his sons GZ Tian, a vocalist, rapper and erhu player; and Tien-Chi, a yangqin player and percussionist.
 Chinese music is the core influence on the album, but it’s also a whirlwind of myriad genres, energies and cultures.